a-x-/PHP-Robokassa-SDK/README.md

 This SDK is not implement full set of «ROBOKASSA» API methods, but make basic operations simpliest:
 * Request and process (init) payment.
 * Get payment result.

+**Status**: *Alpha*.
+But, i use it in my own projects.
+So, lib, probably, has unexpected my own narrow dependencies.
+If you want use it, then call me.

 # Public interface
 Check using examples in the examples/ directory.